thinkmuneeb/eth_oracle/README.md

 # ethereum-oracle
-This project intends to create a trustable oracle for the ethereum blockchain.
+This project intends to create a trustable oracle for the ethereum blockchain on ropsten.

 ### Requirements:
 - [yarn](https://yarnpkg.com) or [npm](https://www.npmjs.com/)